-If you feel down for several days and seem to be losing pleasure in life, you may be experiencing seasonal affective disorder (SAD), a cyclic condition that can cause severe changes in behavior and mood.
+If you feel down for several days and seem to be losing pleasure in life, you may be experiencing seasonal affective disorder (SAD), a cyclical (comes in cycles) condition that can cause severe changes in behavior and mood.

-Diagnosing SAD can be difficult because its symptoms — depression, decreased sexual interest, fatigue, and increased appetite (especially for carbohydrates) — can be similar to other mood disorders.
-SAD usually occurs during the winter, affects more women than men, and is more common in higher latitudes.
+Diagnosing SAD can be difficult sometimes because its symptoms.
+Some symptoms of SAD are depression, decreased sexual interest, fatigue, and increased appetite (especially for carbohydrates).
+Those symptoms can be similar to other mood disorders.
+SAD usually occurs during the winter, affects more women than men, and is more common in North America and Europe.

-Researchers hypothesize that reduced sunlight during the winter disrupts the circadian rhythms that manage the body’s internal clock.
-It may also affect the release of brain chemicals that regulate sleep.
+Researchers think that reduced sunlight during the winter disrupts the body’s natural rhythms that manage your internal clock.
+It may also affect the release of brain chemicals that regulate your sleep.

-You may be diagnosed with SAD if you have symptoms of depression for at least two consecutive years during the same season, followed by non-depressed periods.
-There must be no other explanations for the mood changes.
+You may be diagnosed with SAD if you have symptoms of depression for at least two consecutive years during the same season, followed by non-depressed periods at other times of the year.

 Symptoms of SAD are often triggered by a lack of exposure to light and tend to drastically decrease, or even go away completely, when light exposure increases.
 Spending time outside during the morning hours when sunlight is strongest, brightening up your living area by opening curtains or blinds, and getting plenty of exercise are all good ways to increase light exposure and decrease symptoms.

 How Can We Treat SAD?